DavidPesta/SiteBase/current/source/README.md

-Controllers, views, stylesheets, models, and image assets for a page or a component all get placed into a folder that represents that page or component.
+Controllers, views, stylesheets, models, and image assets for every page and every component all get placed into folders that represents those pages or components.